opensearch-project/spring-data-opensearch/RELEASING.md

 ### Feature Branches

-Do not creating branches in the upstream repo, use your fork, for the exception of long lasting feature branches that require active collaboration from multiple developers.
+Do not create branches in the upstream repo, use your fork, for the exception of long lasting feature branches that require active collaboration from multiple developers.
 Name feature branches `feature/<thing>`.
 Once the work is merged to `main`, please make sure to delete the feature branch.

 ## Release Labels